Chemical Safety FAQs

 Safety Data Sheets (SDS’s) may be obtained from the manufacturer or distributor of a chemical, through the MSDSonline-Safety Data Sheet Management System or by calling EHS at 203-785-3550.
 Click here for more information on Safety Data Sheets.

-Triple rinse containers that are empty and deface the label.
-Glass bottles should then be placed in a plastic bag and put into any cardboard box.
-The box should be sealed and the words “broken glass” written on the top.
+Normal trash glass bottles shall be placed in a plastic bag and put into any cardboard box.
+The box shall be sealed and the words “Broken Glass” written on the top.
 It can then be placed with your normal trash for removal by custodial services.
-Any container that once held P-listed or acutely hazardous chemicals must be tagged as hazardous waste and cannot be triple rinsed.

 All biological and chemical waste tags can be found in either the SHM, KBT or West Campus Resource Center stockrooms.
 All radioactive waste requests are submitted through EHS Integrator.
 When you submit a request, the system automatically generates a completed waste tag to attach to waste containers.